MohammadHajeer/LINK_IT_Electron_App/README.md

-# -
+# Link It

-An Electron application with React and TypeScript
+Link It is an Electron application built with React and TypeScript.
+It serves as a bookmark links app, allowing users to save and organize links that they frequently visit.
+The app is designed to be cross-platform, running on Windows, macOS, and Linux.

+## App Images

 ## Recommended IDE Setup